Terms of Service

 Third-Party Services

 OpenAlly integrates with third-party AI providers and messaging platforms.
 These services have their own terms of service, privacy policies, and usage limits.
 TheAppStack is not responsible for third-party service outages, policy changes, rate limits, or any other actions taken by third-party providers.
 Your relationship with each provider is governed by your agreement with that provider.
+A current list of supported AI providers and messaging platforms is kept in our Privacy Policy.

 Advertising